Maia Ruth Lee | Human Life in Motion

 Once we leave a place is it there, 2024

-The original banners are part of Lee’s installation, Once we leave a place is it there (2024), curated by Clarice Lee, Malaika Newsome, Fiona Yu and Ruiqi Wang, at the Institute of Fine Arts, New York University, New York—an installation that was created as an intervention to colonial and imperial structures, and a space created for gradual metamorphosis and offering—in recognition and honouring of migrants known and unknown.
+The original banners are part of Lee’s installation, Once we leave a place is it there (2024), curated by Clarice Lee, Malaika Newsome, Fiona Yu and Ruiqi Wang, and supported by Valeria Napoleone XX IFA at the Institute of Fine Arts, New York University, New York—an installation that was created as an intervention to colonial and imperial structures, and a space created for gradual metamorphosis and offering—in recognition and honouring of migrants known and unknown.
 Drawn from poet Myung Mi Kim’s Under Flag (1991), the installation echoes the poet’s reflection on her journey as an immigrant, mirroring some of the narratives that Lee responds to.
 At Primary, this installation takes on a new energy and form, translating and responding to urgent immigration issues at home in Nottingham.

 So here, we ask you, Maia, and ourselves again: ‘What does it mean to memorialise something transient?’